 Sugar in your tea or are you sweet enough?

 It seems that the majority of the British public are already sweet enough as 76% of people don’t take any sugar or sweetener in their brew.
 The percentage of people preferring unsweetened tea does seem to increase with age though - from 63% of 25-34-year-olds to 83% of our more mature respondents.

 Respondents from the North West appear to have the sweetest tooth, with 12% of people taking two or more sugars or sweeteners in their tea.
 People from Scotland are most likely to go sugar-free, with 84% of Scots preferring their tea without any added sweetness.

 How do you compare to our survey results?
 The average Brit drinks three-four cups of unsweetened Yorkshire Tea each day, adds the milk last, and makes sure that tea bags are always on their packing list when heading abroad.

 The majority of people prefer their tea to be brewed to somewhere between the colour of Filey beach and Yorkshire Terrier on our Yorkshire Tea chart, with Yorkshire Pudding the most popular tea shade.

 Gorgeous Cottages are obsessed with all things Yorkshire and are the booking agents for some of the finest holiday cottages available in God’s Own County.
-Our luxury Yorkshire holiday cottages are all hand-picked by the team and range from romantic coastal retreats to family-friendly farmhouses in the Yorkshire Dales National Park, with lots of dog-friendly options available too.
+Our luxury Yorkshire holiday cottages are all hand-picked by the team and range from romantic coastal retreats to family-friendly cottages in the Yorkshire Dales National Park, with lots of dog-friendly Yorkshire cottages available too.

 Disclaimer: Whilst every effort has been made to ensure the accuracy of the information at the time of writing,